 Highlights: resting between adventures of my journey and enjoying the cafés and waterfront volcano views.

 Two days in Puerto Montt was two days too long for me.
 Despite being perched on the water with magnificent volcano views, Puerto Montt is a commercial city without a lot of emphasis on tourism.
-However, it’s a central starting point if you want to make attractions in the area their own separate day trips or if you’re travel style involves booking group tours- which often leave from this city.
+However, it’s a central starting point if you want to make attractions in the area their own separate day trips or if your travel style involves booking group tours- which often leave from this city.